kamicane/prime/doc/prime.md

 method: map
 -----------

-Creates a new object with the results of calling a provided function on every value in the object.
-This function returns the new mapped object.
+Creates and returns a new object with the results of calling a provided function on every value in the object.

 ### parameters